lcroy/ToD4IR/README.md

 domain.
 Record refers to recording operators' activities for a particular task.
 It includes slots which need to be updated to the system database, for example, task name, employee's name, timestamp.
 It helps to track the manufacturing tasks.
-Recorded is a sub-list of record dictionary with information about the recorded entity (once the redording has been made).
+Recorded is a sub-list of record dictionary with information about the recorded entity (once the recording has been made).